Woolfsky/startup/notes.md

 <br>
 JS Objects have the `this` pointer so it can reference itself as part of an Object method (really just a key that has a function as a value).<br>
 <br>
 Classes can be used to define Objects.
-Class declarations look similar to declaring an object, but classes have an explicit constructor and assumed function declarations. `#` is used to make a class function or property private.<br>
+Class declarations look similar to declaring an object, but classes have an explicit constructor and assumed function declarations. `#` is used to make a class function or property private.

 ```js